 Maria lives with type 2 diabetes and believes research will change the future for many people at risk of developing diabetes.

-Sherl joined Diabetes Research WA team in 1997 after returning to Perth following a stint in the country as the Clinical Co-ordinator of the Northampton Asthma Service and Resource/ Education Officer for the Asthma Foundation in the Midwest.
+Sherl joined the Diabetes Research WA team in 1997 after returning to Perth following a stint in Geraldton and Northampton (Midwest WA) as the Clinical Co-ordinator of the Northampton Asthma Service and Asthma WA.

 Diabetes Research WA Committee Members